mindspore-ai/docs/install/mindspore_ascend_install_source_en.md

     yum install numactl-devel
     ```

-- Ensure that the git tool is installed.

-    If not, for Ubuntu users, use the following command to install it:
+- Ensure that the git is installed, otherwise execute the following command to install git:

     ```bash
-    apt-get install git
-    ```

-    If not, for EulerOS and CentOS users, use the following command to install it:

-    ```bash
-    yum install git
+    apt-get install git # for linux distributions using apt, e.g. ubuntu yum install git     # for linux distributions using yum, e.g. centos
     ```

 - Ensure that the [git-lfs tool](https://github.com/git-lfs/git-lfs/wiki/installation) is installed.